wendy260310/Gitlab-Docker-Demo/README.md

 <br />
 &nbsp;&nbsp;Go to the terminal of your laptop and run `docker container ls`,you will found out your application!
 ### 5.4 Deploy Stage Run Forever
-gitlab runner did not know whether your application start or not,see this [issue](https://gitlab.com/gitlab-com/support-forum/issues/1622),so I add `&` when start my spring boot application.In fact,if you do like what I did,your application did not start though your deploy stage finished.
+&nbsp;&nbsp;Gitlab runner did not know whether your application start or not,see this [issue](https://gitlab.com/gitlab-com/support-forum/issues/1622),so I add `&` when start my spring boot application.In fact,if you do like what I did,your application did not start though your deploy stage finished.